Gift tax in the United States: Exemptions

 There are two levels of exemption from the gift tax.

-First, gifts of up to the annual exclusion incur no tax or filing requirement.
+First, gifts up to the annual exclusion incur no tax or filing requirement.

 By splitting their gifts, married couples can give up to twice this amount tax-free.
-Each giver and recipient pair has its own annual exclusion; a giver can give to any number of recipients and the exclusion is not affected by other gifts that recipient may have received from other givers.
+Each giver and recipient pair has its own annual exclusion; a giver can give to any number of recipients, and the exclusion is not affected by other gifts that the recipient may have received from other givers.

-Second, gifts in excess of the annual exclusion may still be tax-free up to the lifetime estate basic exclusion amount ($11.58 million for 2020).
-For estates over that amount, however, such gifts might result in an increase in estate taxes.
-Taxpayers that expect to have a taxable estate may sometimes prefer to pay gift taxes as they occur, rather than saving them up as part of the estate.
+Second, gifts over the annual exclusion may still be tax-free up to the lifetime estate basic exclusion amount ($13.99 million for 2025).
+However, such gifts might increase estate taxes for estates over that amount.
+Taxpayers who expect to have a taxable estate may sometimes prefer to pay gift taxes as they occur rather than saving them up as part of the estate.